Covid-19: Licensing issues

 Pre-opening Checklist (PDF File, 119kb)

-Keeping Workers and Customers Safe guidance
+Keeping workers and customers safe guidance

-Track and Trace Guidance [79kb]
+Track and Trace guidance (PDF File, 536kb)

 We're Good To Go Accreditation

-This is an exercise that matches electronic data within and between public and private sector bodies to prevent and detect fraud.
+The national fraud initiative matches electronic data within and between public and private sector bodies to prevent and detect fraud.